 - Description of Tender (this document);

 - OWA Stage IV Contractors' Conditions;

 - Tender Certificate (Word template);

 - Bid Price Calculation Sheet (Excel template);

 - Clarification Document (if applicable1);

-- Project Closeout Form (for information purposes only no need to complete); and
+- Project Closeout Form (for information purposes only no need to complete now); and

-- OWA Cost Model Input Sheet (for information purposes only no need to complete).
+- OWA Cost Model Input Sheet (for information purposes only no need to complete now).

-Unless informed to the contrary, tenders and communications shall be sent by e-mail to the following e-mail address: david.plunkett@carbontrust.com with jonathan.daglish@carbontrust.com in copy.
+Unless informed to the contrary, tenders and communications shall be sent by e-mail to the following e-mail address: karolina.zieba@carbontrust.com

-Tenders must be submitted before 10th June 2022 at 12:00 BST.
+Tenders must be submitted before 17 May 2024 17:00 BST.
 Any tenders received after this date and time will be deemed non-compliant.

-Your tender must consist of the following, the contents of which are described further below:
+Your Tender must consist of the following, the contents of which are described further below: